graijo/java-tutorial-for-beginners/README.md

 	jshell> String.join(",", "2", "3", "4");
 	$8 ==> "2,3,4"
 ```
+1st character (",") is what character to join with , and rest is the list of string to append.

 ```replace(String, String)```replaces all occurrences of the first sub-string with the second one.
 It also works with `char` data type.